What to Say When Tragedy Strikes: Tips From a Reluctant Expert

 It is two years after the fire, and I am still reinventing myself in so many ways.
 Tragedies like fire or flood wash away, burn away so much more than “stuff.”
 They burn away routine, tradition, habit, and like it or not, give you a clean slate, an empty page.
 I stare at that page tonight, realizing that like everything, it will fill in its own time.

-These days I have been quite content enjoying other people’s holiday preparations.
 Last night I was walking around town and decided to take myself on a spontaneous tour through the neighborhoods and look at the lights.
 At one point as I walked I thought, “Hey, I don’t have to decorate this year, because everyone else has done it for me!
 They did all this work, and I just get to enjoy it.
 What if I just pretend that this whole town is my backyard?”
 I walked around with that awareness, looking at the lights, the trees, the decorations, and enjoying them as if they were mine.
-I felt like the whole town and I were connected, that we all shared one big backyard, and our decorations went on and on for blocks.
+I felt like we all shared one big backyard, and our decorations went on and on for blocks.

 I walked and walked, and when I got back to the car, I took one last look around and said softly, “Thank you, everyone, for putting up all these lights, for helping me celebrate the season.
 We are the cavewomen, and the cavemen – you and I – and you are my tribe, and we are all lighting up these Dark Times together.”
 And I climbed into the car and headed home, humming “Joy to the World,” and smiling.